laravel-enso/documentation/docs/backend/currencies.md

 [![Latest Stable Version](https://poser.pugx.org/laravel-enso/currencies/version)](https://packagist.org/packages/laravel-enso/currencies)

-Currencies is an extension of the Laravel Enso environment, designed for management of currencies and exchange rates.
+Currencies is an extension of the Laravel Enso environment, designed for the management of currencies and exchange rates.

 This package works exclusively within the [Enso](https://github.com/laravel-enso/Enso) ecosystem.